metabase/metabase/enterprise/frontend/src/embedding-sdk/README.md

 This works almost the same as the App Router, but you don't need to mark your component that imports Metabase SDK components as a React Client component (with "use client").

-If you authenticate with Metabase using JWT, you can create an an API route that sign a user into Metabase.
+If you authenticate with Metabase using JWT, you can create an API route that signs a user into Metabase.

 Create a new `metabase.ts` file in your `pages/api/*` directory, for example `pages/api/sso/metabase.ts` that corresponds to an endpoint at /api/sso/metabase.